MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/lib/hooks/useArticlesPageInit/README.md

 ```

 ## Conclusion
-The `useArticleListFetcher` hook simplifies the management of article data fetching and initialization by encapsulating the related logic.
+The `useArticlesPageInit` hook simplifies the management of article data fetching and initialization by encapsulating the related logic.
 It provides a clean API for components to load more articles and handle page initialization, ensuring a consistent and maintainable approach to managing article pages.
 By abstracting these details into a hook, the code remains organized and focused, improving both readability and maintainability.